 Portraits of Israel in travel books, photo books and sketchbooks from 1948 to present

-Between 12-14 February 2020, Bar-Ilan University will host an international research workshop bringing together some of the best local and international specialists in the field of culture and the tourism industry.
-The exhibition will be open to public until 3 may 2020.
+Between 12-14 February 2020, Bar-Ilan University hosted an international research workshop bringing together some of the best local and international specialists in the field of culture and the tourism industry.
+The exhibition will be open to public until 3 may 2020 at the lobby of Faculty of Jewish studies.
+Later, will be presented at the lobby of the Faculty of Humanities main hall.
+(The exhibition will re-open to public following the government’s quarantine restrictions regulations).

 Over 40 Workshop participants will share the results of their completed or ongoing research.
 The workshop will pay particular attention to the relationship between tourism and heritage sites.
 It will also focus on the technological and cultural breakthroughs that have taken place in recent years in the field of tourism, and will examine the meaning of the term “touristic country”, exploring the creation of new tourist sites and the maintenance of existing ones.
 It will discuss new technological and commercial strategies put into practice to facilitate access of the tourist to the site / country he or she is visiting.